Skip to content

 Agenor Hofmann-Delbor

-Agenor Hofmann-Delbor is 3di’s Head of Localization.
+Agenor Hofmann-Delbor is 3di’s Head of Technology.
 With over 20 years in the translation and localization industry, Agenor still enjoys finding new, innovative solutions to the complex problems our customers face.
 Away from work, Agenor keeps himself busy by writing, designing, and composing music.View Author posts

 Home » Blog » When should you turn to a Pivot language?